 SDDC Network Topology

 The Compute Network includes an arbitrary number of logical segments for your workload VMs.
 See VMware Configuration Maximums for current limits on logical segments.
-In a Single Host SDDC starter configuration, we create a compute network with a single routed segment.
-In SDDC configurations that have more hosts, you'll have to create compute network segments to meet your needs.
+In a Single-Host SDDC starter configuration, we create a compute network with a single routed segment.
+In SDDC configurations that have more hosts, you must create compute network segments to meet your needs.
 See VMware Configuration Maximums for applicable limits.

-- Tier 1 handles east-west traffic (traffic between routed network segments within the SDDC).
+- Tier-1 handles east-west traffic (traffic between routed network segments within the SDDC).
 In the default configuration, each SDDC has a single Tier-1 router.
 You can create and configure additional Tier-1 gateways if you need them.
-See Add a Tier-1 Gateway.
+See Add a Custom Tier-1 Gateway to a VMware Cloud on AWS SDDC.

 - NSX Edge Appliance